-George Washington is widely known as the first U.S. president and Revolutionary War hero who supposedly cut down a cherry tree and wore wooden teeth.
+George Washington is widely known as the first U.S. president and Revolutionary War hero who supposedly cut down a cherry tree and had wooden teeth.
 But few may know the founding father was also a dog lover who even bred his own unique breed.

 Andrew Hager, historian-in-residence of the Presidential Pet Museum, says Washington’s love of dogs likely developed from his love of fox hunting.
 In colonial America, Hager explains, dogs were valued for their ability to work and aid their human companions.
 "This doesn’t mean that Washington did not appreciate his dogs," he says, "but that it was a very different appreciation than a modern pet-lover might have.
 Dogs kept at Mount Vernon would have been used for specific purposes.
 We do know, however, that he visited the kennel on a daily basis to see his dogs, so there was some affection there.”

-Washington Bred Hunting Dogs for Speed
+George Washington Bred Hunting Dogs for Speed

 Washington, Hager adds, wanted a speedier hunting dog, and hoped to breed that speed into the hounds he already owned.